maxence-de/mxc-mfo-translationhelper/README.md

         "Enable phone number checking." => "Telefonnummernprüfung aktivieren.", };
 ```
-Simply copy the output from the TranslationHelper section to the translation list below, translate the terms and remove the comment.
+Move the the output from the TranslationHelper section to the translation list below, translate the terms and remove the comment.

 ## Note